-\textbf{Image affordance prediction model} Let $X$ represent the domain of object images, and let $Y$ be the object-centric grasp affordances.
+\textbf{Image affordance prediction model} Let $X$ represent the domain of object RGB images, and let $Y$ be the object-centric grasp affordances.
 Our goal is to learn a mapping $G: X \rightarrow Y$ that will infer the grasp affordance regions from an individual image.
 During training, we have labelled (image, mask) pairs $\{x_i, y_i\}_{i=1}^N$.
 We pose the affordance learning problem as a segmentation task to predict binary per-pixel labels, and approximate $G$ with a convolutional neural network.
-We adapt the Feature Pyramid Network (FPN)~\cite{lin2017feature} to perform semantic segmentation and use an ImageNet pretrained ResNet-50~\cite{he2016deep} as the backbone.
-See Fig~\ref{fig:overview}a, and Supp for details.
+We adapt the Feature Pyramid Network (FPN)~\cite{lin2017feature} to perform semantic segmentation and use an ImageNet-pretrained ResNet-50~\cite{he2016deep} as the backbone.
+See Fig~\ref{fig:overview}a.

 We now have a simple but effective model to infer object-centric grasp affordances from static images, which we will use below to guide a dexterous grasping policy.
 On the ContactDB test split, the segmentation accuracy averages 80.4\% in IoU.
-Fig.~\ref{fig:affordance_figure}b shows sample predictions for both ContactDB and 3DNet~\cite{wohlkinger20123dnet} (for which we do not have ground truth; see Sec.~\ref{sec:exp} for dataset info).
+Fig.~\ref{fig:affordance_figure}b shows sample predictions for both ContactDB and 3DNet~\cite{wohlkinger20123dnet} ( see Sec.~\ref{sec:exp} for dataset info).
 Our affordance anticipation model is able to predict meaningful functional affordances for novel objects and viewpoints.
 For example, it faithfully infers graspable handles of saucepan, axe, and pliers despite not having encountered these categories in the training set.